Can AI Agents Actually Learn to Trade?

 Intelligent Back-Test

 A major concern in LLM-based financial research is data leakage.
-Because we conducted these experiments using historical backtesting rather than live deployment, there is a risk that the models had already seen similar news events and corresponding price movements during training.
+When we conducted our experiments, we used historical backtesting rather than live deployment.
+This means that there is a risk that the models had already seen similar news events and corresponding price movements during training.

 For example, events such as the NVIDIA crash following the DeepSeek announcement formed part of our test period and may plausibly exist within model training data.

-To mitigate this risk, we constructed a fully synthetic environment.
-We generated realistic price paths using a development version of our Horizon product and paired them with synthetic news generated by a separate language model.
+To mitigate this risk, we used the Simudyne market simulator to construct a fully synthetic environment.
+We generated realistic price paths using a development version of Simudyne Horizon and paired this with causal scenarios.

-When evaluated in this synthetic setting, the performance was worse, but the model did not collapse.
+When evaluated in this synthetic setting, the performance was worse, but the overall ability of the LLMs did not collapse.
 The agents remained profitable in the synthetic setting, but performance declined, with smaller and less consistent returns than in the historical backtest.
-This suggests that data leakage was likely to have influenced the results in the historical back test.
+This suggests that data leakage may influence these types of experiments and demonstrates the value of testing in synthetic environments.

 Conclusion